Pizza Stone vs. Pizza Steel: One is Better for Baking Multiple Pizzas

 Pizza Steels Rebounds Nicely

 The steel’s temperature rebounds nicely, and even in the case of the third pizza being launched 90 seconds after the second came out, the steel held and transferred enough energy into the pizza to nicely brown and bake it.
+The fourth pizza did not need a 15 minute “recharge” as 10 minutes was enough to get it back to the initial temperature.

+Again, what these pictures can’t show you is how crisp and light these pizzas baked on the steel are.
 They each have a pleasing chew, not doughy whatsoever, with a tender crust.
 The darker bottoms also provide more flavor than the lightly browned bottoms of the stone baked pizzas.

 In the end, pizza steels turn out better looking and better tasting pizzas, one after the other after the other.